methusalah/OpenRTS/README.md

 The project also wants to be a pool of RTS ressources, giving access to a large and free-to-use set of maps, models, sounds, armies data and gameplays.

-But there is a long way to go and a huge and growing TODO list.
-So OpenRTS will be glad to receive any of your contributions !
+But OpenRTS is under developpement.
+There is a long way to go and a huge and growing TODO list.
+So we will be glad to receive any of your contributions !

 # How to set up ?
 Just clone the repository into Eclipse and run !
 The engine is set by defaut with a test dataset and some exemple maps you can load.